Getting started with your Digital Essentials - Personal Macbook

 Installing Office 365

 As a staff member or student of Deakin, you have free access to the Office 365 suite on your personal device.
+Please refer to the following article for information on how to install Microsoft Office for free through Deakin University.

 Accessing Deakin Data